• Skip to primary navigation

 1. Cook lentils according to package directions.

-3. Preheat large sauté pan over medium heat.
-Add olive oil and diced onion.
+4. Heat olive oil in a large sauté pan over medium heat and add diced onion.
 Sauté for 5-7 minutes, until onions are translucent.
 Add in garlic and mushrooms and cook down for additional 5 minutes, stirring often.

-5. Add dried herbs, salt, pepper, and red pepper flakes to sauté pan and stir well.
-Add spinach and parsley, then add fire-roasted tomatoes, marinara, 2 tbsp vegan parmesan and ½ cup shredded mozzarella.
+5. Add dried herbs, salt and pepper to sauté pan and stir well.
+Add spinach and parsley, then add tomatoes, cooked lentils, marinara, 2 tablespoon vegan parmesan and ½ cup shredded mozzarella.
 Stir well and let cook down for a few minutes, until pasta is finished cooking.

-6. Add cooked pasta and stir well.
+6. Add cooked pasta and stir well to coat.
 Pour into a 9 x 11 baking dish and spread into an even layer.

 Notes